-One of the big stairways leading up to High Town was right ahead.
+One of the big stairways leading up to High Town was up ahead.
 “Okay, girls!
-Last-minute checkups—Tiphannia you got this little strand of hair sticking out on your left.
+Last-minute checkups.
+Tiphannia you got this little strand of hair sticking out on your left.
 Satheri, smooth out your dress.”

 “You’re amazing, Muthsera Morgendorffer!”
 Satheri said, smoothing out her dress as instructed.